holstonia-investigations/holstonia-investigations/index.md

 If you are looking for reinforcement of an existing position, this may not be the right place.

 If you are looking for firmer analytical ground, you are welcome here.

 ---

-## Where to Begin

-The following papers establish the core architecture of the Holstonia framework:

-### **Paper 27 — Comparative Signal Ecology of Rare Species Detection**
-Explores how rare and cryptic species are detected in real ecological systems, and why imperfect detection is the rule rather than the exception.

-### **Paper 28 — The Ecology of Absence: Negative Evidence as Signal**
-Clarifies when non-detection carries little meaning, when it constrains interpretation, and when it obligates exit.

-### **Paper 29 — Observer Skill Stratification and Report Robustness**
-(Recommended next.)
-Examines whether structured reports persist as observer expertise increases — a critical test of signal stability.

-These papers are designed to be read slowly.
-Each builds upon the last.

----